getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 Subsequently, one step of the continuation is called by ::

-  S.Moore_Penrose_continuation(U, lambda, T_U, T_lambda, h);
+  S.Moore_Penrose_continuation(U, lambda, T_U, T_lambda, h, h0);

 After each call, a new point on a solution curve and the corresponding tangent are returned in the variables ``U``, ``lambda`` and ``T_U``, ``T_lambda``.
 The step size for the next prediction is returned in ``h``.
+The size of the current step is returned in the optional argument ``h0``.
 According to the chosen value of ``singularities``, the test functions for limit and bifurcation points are evaluated at the end of each continuation step.
 Furthermore, if a smooth bifurcation point is detected, the procedure for numerical bifurcation is performed and an approximation of the branching point as well as tangents to both bifurcating curves are saved in the continuation object ``S``.
 From there, they can easily be recovered with member functions of ``S`` so that one can initialise the continuation to trace either of the curves next time.